jvde-github/AIS-catcher/README.md

 ## Known issues

 - call of ```rtlsdr_close```  in MS VC++ can result in a crash.
 Solution: ensure you have the latest version of the library with this patch [rtlsdr](https://github.com/osmocom/rtl-sdr/pull/18).
-- pkg-congif on Raspberry Pi results ```-L``` as library path.
-Temporarily fixed by assuming lib is in standard location, long term fix: cmake
+- pkg-config on Raspberry Pi returns ```-L``` as library path which results in a build error.
+Temporarily fixed by assuming lib is in standard location, long term fix: switch to cmake
 - ...

 ## To do